meteor/proposal-referential-destructuring/README.md

 **Stage:** 0, looking to advance to 1

-Stage 1 criteria:
+* Stage 1 criteria:
   - [x] Identified “champion” who will advance the addition
   - [x] Prose outlining the problem or need and the general shape of a solution
   - [x] Illustrative examples of usage
   - [x] High-level syntax
   - [x] Discussion of key algorithms, abstractions and semantics
   - [x] Identification of potential “cross-cutting” concerns and implementation challenges/complexity

   While I have attempted to meet each of these criteria, I have certainly not identified/addressed all possible concerns.
+I'm mostly looking for acceptance of the goals of this proposal, and/or guidance about how to proceed.

 **Author:** [Ben Newman](https://github.com/benjamn)